eDrivers/eDriversMS/Revisions2/Rebuttal.md

 > 1. We propose an alternate title for the manuscript: *"Characterizing Exposure to and Sharing Knowledge of Drivers of Environmental Change in the St. Lawrence System"*.

-> 2. We modified the abstract to mirror the structure of the paper and introduce the *eDrivers* initiative to conclude the abstract (Lines 53 to 56).
+> 2. We modified the abstract to mirror the structure of the paper and introduced the *eDrivers* initiative to conclude the abstract (Lines 53 to 56).

 > 3. We modified the statement of the manuscript's objective at the end of the introduction (lines 132 to 147).

-> - How *eDrivers* is used is not the focus of the manucript.
+> - How *eDrivers* is used is not the focus of the manuscript.
 As such, we would prefer not to expand extensively on this particular point in the main text body.
 We did, however, extend and conclude the section presenting the initiative with a short paragraph stating how the package was used for the analysis.
 We also provide a link to the github repository for this manuscript, which includes the code to reproduce all the analyses and figures.
 We also contextualize the rationale behind presenting Box 1 and removed reference to Box 1 from the results section.
 The goal of Box 1 is to introduce how the initiative and its accompanying tools can increase the ease with which holistic analyses can be performed with a simple coded and reproducible example (lines 508 to 513).

 ***Comment 2:***